-Physical therapy generally involves the massaging of the affected arm, shoulder or hand and gentle exercise techniques to strengthen the surrounding muscles.
+Physical therapy generally involves massaging the affected arm, shoulder, or hand and gentle exercise techniques to strengthen the surrounding muscles.
 Surgery usually involves nerve grafts or muscle transfers to improve the affected area’s nerve response.

 Therapy for Erb’s Palsy

-Erb’s palsy therapy generally involves treatment from a physical therapist.
-After Erb’s palsy has been diagnosed by your local medical provider, your child will likely be referred to a physical therapist for the first course of action.
+After Erb’s palsy has been diagnosed, your child will likely be referred to a physical therapist for the first course of action.

 It is important to remember that the overwhelming majority of Erb’s palsy cases will reach full recovery after several months through therapy.
 However, if physical therapy is not helping your child regain complete control of their arm or shoulder, surgery may be the next step.